 Since one of the theories about the increase in gluten intolerance is that we eat it too often, I have to admit that I was surprised to realize that if we didn’t consume gluten/grains, we would be eating something else too often, perhaps.

-For some variety during our grain-free Lent, I decided to cook up the beef tongue that’s been in my freezer since December.
+For some variety during our elimination diet with kids, I decided to cook up the beef tongue that’s been in my freezer since December.

 Okay, variety might not have really been my motivation.
 Honestly?
 I felt the pressure to give it a go since writing this organ meats challenge (in a good way), and I had it around because it was free with my 1/16 of a cow.
 (Friendly beef buying tip: ask your farmer if there are extra organs lying around.
 Most people don’t want them, so you can snatch them up with your purchase, making it a frugal deal!)